sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 To fix our synchronization issues, after spawning the fake projectile, we could try to synchronize it with the real one once it's been replicated.
 There are actually two different ways to implement this particular solution.

-The first solution is to simply switch to the real projectile once it's replicated, destroying the fake projectile in the process.
+The first solution is to simply teleport the fake projectile to the real projectile's location once it's replicated.

 ![Prediction diagram: fake projectile with instant sync]({{ '/' | absolute_url }}/assets/images/per-post/projectile-prediction-1/visualization-fake-proj-sync-instant.png){: .align-center}